Break the Photography Rules? But You Said…

 I have taken many photos without even looking through the viewfinder, a bit “hit and miss” but sometimes necessary to see over crowds and such, knowing a few minutes in Photoshop will straighten things out.
 Of course, if using film this can be a bit wasteful!

 Well, I hope this section has been of some help to any Newbie Digital SLR photographers out there.
-I would be grateful if you would quickly take a second to let me know if this was any use to you by filling in the small form below.
+I would be grateful if you would quickly take a second to let me know if this was any use to you by adding your comments below.
 Thanks, good luck and all the best with your photography!

 Thanks very much to everyone who has sent in kind and informative comments so far, and also to those that have made some great suggestions.
 I have included some of the more recent ones below as testimonial so please leave some comments below if you found this section useful!
 Thanks…